breimanntools/aaanalysis/CONTRIBUTING.rst

 .. image :: /docs/source/_artwork/diagrams/ref_order.png

-The :doc:`API <api>` specifically highlights the **docstrings** for our public objects and functions.
-Within these docstrings, scientific :doc:`References` may be mentioned in their extended sections.
-Additional references should be organized in the *See Also* section in this sequence: :doc:`Usage Principles`, :doc:`Tutorials`, and :doc:`Tables`. **External library** links are to be included only when crucial.
-Note that the Usage Principles can freely reference :doc:`References`, :doc:`Tutorials`, and :doc:`Tables`.
+The :ref:`API <api>` showcases **docstrings** for our public objects and functions.
+Within these docstrings, scientific :ref:`References <references>` may be mentioned in their extended sections.
+For additional links in docstrings, use the *See Also* section in this order:  :ref:`Usage Principles <usage_principles>`, :ref:`Tutorials <tutorials>`, :ref:`Tables <tables>`.
+Only include **External library** references when absolutely necessary.
+Note that the Usage Principles documentation is open for direct linking to References, Tutorials, and Tables.

 Building the Docs
 -----------------